Alain-Pascal/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * 5-execute

     > This script adds execute permission to the owner of the file `hello`

 * 6-multiple_permissions

+    > Script that adds execute permission to the owner and the group owner, and read permission to other users. to the file `hello`
+    >
+    > The file is the working directory

 * 7-everybody
 * 8-James_Bond
 * 9-John_Doe